-In today’s new cars, driver-assisted technologies are quickly becoming a driver’s new best friend.
-These features such as backup cameras, automatic braking systems, parking assist and blind-spot detection are common in newer cars and have even reduced injuries due to car accidents.
+In new cars today, driver-assisted technologies are quickly becoming a driver’s new best friend.
+Features such as backup cameras, automatic braking systems, parking assist and blind-spot detection are common in newer cars and have even reduced injuries caused by car accidents.
 In fact, the National Highway Traffic Safety Administration (NHTSA) believes strongly enough in these technologies that they are pushing for backup cameras to be mandatory on all new cars in the United States.

 According to the U.S. Department of Transportation (DOT), car accidents account for nearly $871 billion in annual negative economic impact.
 This figure factors in lost wages, emergency services, medical and rehabilitation costs, traffic congestion and more.
-It’s an unbelievable amount of money directly related to auto accidents.
 Autonomous cars could help reduce the amount of money that is lost due to accidents.

 Self-driving cars have the potential to fundamentally change the lives of those who have mobility challenges or do not have a driver’s license.
-From elderly to vision impaired individuals, automated vehicles may be able to positively impact the modes of transportation, allowing individuals to be more independent.
-Plus, the inability to drive can impact employability.
-Self-driving cars may open a new world of employment to individuals who are unable to get to work.
+From elderly to vision-impaired individuals, automated vehicles may be able to allow individuals to be more independent.

 At Dale E. Anstine Personal Injury Law Firm, we encourage safe and responsible driving.
 If you or a loved one in is an accident and have been injured, reach out today for your free consultation.
 Get a specialized attorney on your side who has a full understanding of personal injury law to know what you may be facing in court.
-With offices in York and Gettysburg, our team is proud to protect the injured across the Central Pennsylvania community.
 Consultations are always free, we’re available 24/7 and there’s no fee unless we win for you.